facebook/docusaurus/website/docs/api/misc/create-docusaurus.md

 npx create-docusaurus@latest [name] [template] [rootDir]
 ```

 The `name` argument will be used as the site's path as well as the `name` field in the created app's package.json.
-It can be absolute, or relative to `rootDir`.
+It can be an absolute path, or a path relative to `rootDir`.

 The `template` argument can be one of the following: